bszlacht/TableStructureRecognition/README.md

 Run `docker-compose up` to start all the containers

+### Troubleshooting

+Sometimes EasyOCR may have a problem with downloading a model, you may see this in logs.
+To fix it you simply need to restart docker daemon with `sudo systemctl restart docker`

 ## Running client

 Use `client_input.py` file to provide with input file and model parameters.